Alexsey/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 This function does its job, but unfortunately has the return type `any`.
 It'd be better if the function returned the type of the array element.

-In TypeScript, _generics_ are used when we want to describe a correspondence between two values.
+In TypeScript, _generic functions_ are used when we want to describe a correspondence between two values.
 We do this by declaring a _type parameter_ in the function signature:

 ```ts twoslash